danielegasparri/span-gui/docs/linestrength.md

 ## Automatic Lick/IDS index analysis
 In this case, SPAN can do the dirty job for you.
 Activating all the options available, first a fit with pPXF is performed in order to measure the velocity dispersion and the redshift/Doppler velocity of any single spectrum, considering also the gas emission lines and subtracting them from the spectra.
 For high redshift galaxies, you do NOT need to de-redshift them.
 If the corresponding rest-frame wavelength range falls within the Lick/IDS index range, SPAN will notice it, if you inserted the right redshift value and activated the "Perform Doppler correction" option.
+In this case, the resolution is referred to the wavelength range you are considering.
+If you are working with high redshift spectra (z > 0.01) SPAN will automatically adjust the resolution (if expressed in terms of FWHM) to the equivalent rest-frame wavelength range of the Lick/IDS indices.
 The definitions of the Lick/IDS indices are stored in the "system_files" folder of SPAN and automatically loaded.
 Also the resolution adjustement to bring your spectra to the Lick/IDS standard is performed by SPAN.

 Since some of the Lick/IDS indices are used to constrain the properties of the stellar populations in unresolved spectra, you can activate the "Estimate stellar parameters with SSP models" and select which pre-loaded model use and the algorithm to perform the interpolation between data and models.
 The interpolation with the model-based Lick/IDS indices is performed considering the Hbeta–MgFe' indices of Thomas et al., 2003 and the Fe–Mgb index-index grids.